-Table 7-4 W projects the multiple dry water year supply amounts in comparison to projected demands for 2020 through 2035.
-Watershed runoff data from the three consecutive water years mentioned above were used, attributing 571,815 AFY (for First year), 371,340 AFY (for Second year), and 282,794 AFY (for Third year).
+Table 7-4 W projects the multiple dry water year supply amounts in comparison to projected demands for 2025 through 2040.
+Watershed runoff data from the three consecutive water years mentioned above were used, attributing 571,815 AFY (first year), 371,340 AFY (second year), and 282,794 AFY (third year), 1,175,052 AFY (fourth year) and 434,979 AFY (fifth year).
 As these supply amounts are larger than the District's maximum permitted supply amount of 84,000 AFY, the District is able to maintain its water supply during these consecutive dry water years as well.
-Therefore, Table 7-4 W also shows the District's water supply projections for multiple dry water years as its permitted amount of 84,000 AFY for 2020 through 2035.
+Therefore, Table 7-4 W also shows the District's water supply projections for multiple dry water years as its permitted amount of 84,000 AFY for 2025 through 2040.
 The data shows that the District has more than enough water supply to meet demand, even during multiple dry water years.